Skip to main content

 This allows our data team to focus on leveraging the data and driving value, while ensuring effective governance through timely notifications of any changes.

-For extract, dlt also provides source and resource decorators that enable defining how extracted data should be loaded, while supporting graceful, scalable extraction via micro-batching and parallelism.
+For extraction, dlt also provides source and resource decorators that enable defining how extracted data should be loaded, while supporting graceful, scalable extraction via micro-batching and parallelism.

 The simplest pipeline: 1 liner to load data with schema evolution